yuvaltimen/traffic_light_simulator/README.md

 ```
 3. Invoke the program from the root level by running `python run.py`
 4. To update configurations, pass in flags to override the default config values.
 For example: `python run.py --mode statistics --walker_speed 30.5`

+### Helpful findings...
+Using the default configs, the random seeds to use to find differences are:
+- 61
+- 76
+- 88